cmu-jsa/JSA-web/src/routes/sponsors/content/fvc.md

 Many CMUJSA students who are interested in working in Japan are connected to Japanese recruiters through events and seminars hosted by Connect Job.

-This is Fourth Valley Concierge's first year as a sponsor for CMUJSA, supporting us as an annual <font color="Gold">Gold Tier Sponsor</font> for 2018.
+This is Fourth Valley Concierge's second year as a sponsor for CMUJSA, supporting us as an annual <font color="Gold">Gold Tier Sponsor</font> for 2019.

 ## External Link